 Vest + Swim Shorts

-Team this warm-weather favourite with a pair of smartly-cut (not too tight, not too baggy, mid-thigh length) swim shorts, and you’ve got a look that says despite the fact that it’s brain-meltingly hot, you still had the self-respect to style it out.
+Team this warm-weather saviour with a pair of smartly cut (not too tight, not too baggy, mid-thigh length) swim shorts, and you’ve got a look that says even though it’s brain-meltingly hot, you still had the self-respect to style it out.

-That said, if you haven’t seen the inside of a gym in years, a T-shirt is probably a safer bet.
+That said, if you haven’t seen the inside of a gym in years, a more forgiving T-shirt is probably a safer bet.